 While cataract removal is one of the safest, most effective, and common surgical procedures, clinical expertise is the key to achieving successful outcomes.
-The success of the Cataract Program at Southlake's Eye Institute relies on very experienced Royal College-certified ophthalmic surgeons, and a highly-trained team of anaesthesiologists, nurses, and support staff.
+The success of Southlake's Cataract Program at The Eye Institute relies on very experienced Royal College-certified ophthalmic surgeons, and a highly-trained team of anaesthesiologists, nurses, and support staff.
 These professionals are dedicated to fulfilling Southlake’s vision of delivering shockingly excellent experiences by utilizing the most advanced technology to achieve the best possible outcomes, and providing the highest level of personalized care for our patients.

 What is a Cataract?

 A cataract is a clouding of the lens inside the eye which, over time, progresses to the stage where vision becomes blurred.
 Cataracts are not uncommon and most cataracts are related to aging.
 According to research by the Canadian National Institute for the Blind, about 50% of people between 55 and 64 years of age, and 85% of people over 75 years of age, will develop cataracts in the next 10 years.

 - Faded appearance of colours

 - Glare: headlights, lamps, or sunlight may appear too bright

 - Poor night vision

 - Double vision or multiple images in one eye